wpendl99/.github/profile/html/introduction/introduction.md

 Hello world
 ```

-## Elements and tags

 The first thing you noticed is that this looks like a simple text document.
 That is because text is a valid HTML.
+In order to provide structure to our text we need to introduce the concept of `elements` and their associated `tags`.

+## Elements and tags

-You can start adding structure to your HTML by introducing `elements`, represented by enclosing `tags`, around the text.
-A simple structural element would be represented with the paragraph tag (`p`).
-This designates that the text is a structural paragraph of text.
-When we talk about tags we are referring to a delimited textual name that we use to designate the start and end of an HTML element.
+HTML `elements` are represented with enclosing `tags` around the other elements and text that they contain.
+For example, the paragraph element, and its associated tag (`p`), designate that the text is a structural paragraph of text.
+When we talk about tags we are referring to a delimited textual name that we use to designate the start and end of an HTML element as it appears in an HTML document.
 Tags are delimited with the less than (`<`) and greater than (`>`) symbols.
 A closing tag will also have a backslash (`/`) before its name.

 ```html
 <p>Hello world</p>
 ```

 We can continue adding structure to the page with additional elements.
 Each of these elements contain other elements and create the structure of our web page.
 The `html` element represents the top level page structure.
 The `body` element represents the content structure, as opposed to things like metadata about the page and the page title.
 The `main` element is the main content structure, as opposed to things like headers, footers, asides, and navigation content.
 These additions result in the following HTML page.
-However, when we `render` the HTML in a browser it would look exactly the same as our original simple text example.

 ```html
 <html>